tremor-rs/tremor-www-docs/course/overview/index.md

 ### End of `overview` guide
 <!-- .slide: data-background="#33FF77" -->

-This is the end of the overview
+This is the end of the overview.

-Note: This will only appear in speaker notes window
+Note: This will only appear in speaker notes window.